-Since March 2020, the Province has taken a number of actions related to the pricing of electricity to support regulated price plan ("RPP") customers in dealing with the impacts of the COVID-19 pandemic.
+Since March 2020, the Province has taken a number of actions related to the pricing of electricity to support regulated price plan ("RPP") customers, following the COVID-19 pandemic.
 These government-mandated actions include providing different fixed electricity prices for various periods of time.
 In response to direction provided by the Province, in September 2020 the OEB announced that, as of October 13, 2020, all utilities were required to give RPP customers the choice to opt out of time-of-use pricing and to elect instead to be charged on the basis of tiered (or fixed) electricity pricing.

 In November 2020, the Province released its 2020 Ontario Budget: Ontario's Action Plan: Protect, Support, Recover (the "2020 Ontario Budget"), which included a rate mitigation plan to help certain business and industrial customers.
 As of January 1, 2021, a portion of non-hydro renewable energy contracts (including wind, solar, bioenergy) is funded by the Province and not ratepayers.
 According to the 2020 Ontario Budget, this represented an approximately 25% reduction in Global Adjustment.
 The Global Adjustment is the difference between the guaranteed price and the money the generators earn in the wholesale marketplace.
+The OEB reset the RPP prices effective January 1, 2021, to reflect a decrease in the RPP supply cost as a result of the reduction in the Global Adjustment as set out in the 2020 Ontario Budget.
+The OEB has since reset the RPP prices in accordance with the OEB's usual practice.